chickenbro-1/interview_questions/Mysql.md

 CREATE DATABASE mydatabase;
 ```

-### 3. Difference between CHAR and VARCHAR data types.
+### 3. Difference between CHAR and VARCHAR data types.✅

 * ****CHAR: ****Fixed-length character data type where the storage size is predefined.
 Trailing spaces are padded to reach the defined length.
 * ****VARCHAR:**** Variable-length character data type where the storage size depends on the actual data length.
 No padding of spaces is done.

-### 4. Explain the differences between SQL and MySQL?
+### 4. Explain the differences between SQL and MySQL?✅

 | SQL                                                                                                   | MySQL                                                                                             |
 | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |